 How Do The Probate Processes Work?

-Does Property Have To Go Through The Probate Process When The Person Dies?
+Does Property Have To Go Through The Probate Process?

-Most states allow a specified property amount to pass from probate or using a more simplified probate process or procedure.
-For example, in California it is possible to pass a maximum of $100,000 in property without probate.
-It is simplified transfer procedure for property that is left to the surviving spouse.
-Most important is property outside the will, such as a living-trust or joint tenancy will not be subjected to probate.
+Most states allow a specified property amount to pass from probate or to use a more simplified probate process or procedure.
+For example, giving a maximum of $100,000 to property without probate in California is possible.
+Most importantly, property outside the will, such as a living trust or joint tenancy, will not be subjected to probate.

-In the majority of cases, an executor which was named in a will takes on this job.
-When there is no will present or the will did not name any person an executor, then a probate court will name a person an administrator.
+In the majority of cases, an executor will take on this job.
+A probate court will name an administrator when there is no will present or the will did not name an executor.
 In most cases, the job will go to a capable relative or the person who has inherited most of the assets.

-Court ProceedingWhen a formal probate-proceeding has been established as not necessary, the court will not appoint someone as the estate administrator.
-In these cases, the closest friend or relative will serve in the form of an “informal” estate representative.
+Filing a formal probate proceeding, the court will not appoint someone as the estate Executor.
+The closest friend or relative will serve as an "informal" estate representative in these cases.
 Typically, friends and family members will choose the person.
-It is common for more than one person to share responsibilities when it comes to paying the debts and filings.
-Last income tax-return and to then distribute the property to people that are meant to receive it.
+It is common for more than one person to share responsibilities for paying debts and filings.

 How To Avoid The Process?